February 3, 2022 by

 - And much more

-Our care providers offer the mental stimulation, social interaction, and support to remain physically active which all lead to a much better quality of life.
-Call us at (315) 579-HOME (4663) for a complimentary consultation and discover why At Home Independent Living is the top home care company in Syracuse, NY and other nearby communities.
+Our care providers offer dementia care services and other caregiving solutions to provide the mental stimulation, social interaction, and support to help older adults remain physically active, which all lead to a much better quality of life.
+Call us at (315) 579-HOME (4663) for a complimentary consultation and to learn more about At Home Independent Living’s dementia care in Fayetteville, NY and other nearby communities.
 For more information about all of the areas we serve in New York, please visit our Service Area page.